-How Our Cores Can Enhance Your Research
+How Can Our Shared Facilities Enhance Your Research

 Cincinnati Children’s Research Foundation is dedicated to advancing basic, translational, clinical and outcomes-based research.
-Why choose our cores for your research?
+Why choose our facilities for your research?
 We can provide you with cutting-edge, cost-effective technology and data analysis that would be unattainable on an individual research basis.
 Our fee-for-service program also offers unique studies that you can’t find anywhere else.